 What are the downsides to 4G Home Broadband?

-If you want an even faster connection, you can also get 5G home broadband plans.
+Similarly, although 4G broadband can give you a reliable connection, it does not provide you with the fastest connection available.
+If speed is a priority, then you may be better with a 5G home broadband plan.
 However, you will then need to be in an area where 5G is available.
-Most home broadband plans are both 4G and 5G compatible and will simply work on what is in your area.
+Thankfully, most home broadband plans are both 4G and 5G compatible and will simply work on what is in your area.

 How much are installation fees?

 With 4G broadband, you never pay any installation fees.
 This is because there's no need to have anything installed and an engineer doesn't need to visit your home.

 The downside is that you'll need to set everything up yourself.
 But, because there are no cables to install, the process is usually simple and straightforward.

 Does 4G home broadband have any data caps?